mxro/maxrohde-web/content/posts/2017/2017-12-27-task-management-planning-and-time-tracking/index.md

 ---
-title: 'Task Management, Planning and Time Tracking'
-date: '2017-12-27'
 categories:
-  - 'productivity'
+- productivity
+date: "2017-12-27"
+primaryBlog: maxrohde.com
 tags:
-  - 'productivity'
+- productivity
-  - 'project-management'
+- project-management
+title: Task Management, Planning and Time Tracking
 ---

 I've long been looking for a tool that allows me to **plan tasks**, **manage them** and **track time** for myself and for a small team.
 Unfortunately, I have not been very successful thus far to find a effective, robust and affordable solution for this.